laurenemilyto/lauren-to/README.md

 ## Hi there! :wave:

-Data scientist who enjoys statistics and using Python and SQL to wrangle data.
+Data scientist who enjoys using statistics, Python and SQL to wrangle data.

-I am currently learning about Machine Learning and Natural Language Processing.
+Lifelong learner currently studying Web Development and Machine Learning.

 Feel free to reach out to me at laurenemilyto@gmail.com